Bestselling Author │ Novelist │ Poet │ Essayist

 - 2014 National Book Foundation Medal for Distinguished Contribution to American Letters

-- 1975 Hugo Award for "The Ones Who Walk Away from Omelas"
+- 1975 Hugo Award, "The Ones Who Walk Away from Omelas"

-- 1973 National Book Award for Children's Literature for The Farthest Shore
+- 1973 National Book Award, Children's Literature, The Farthest Shore

-- 1972 Newberry Silver Medal Award for The Tombs of Atuan
+- 1972 Silver Medal, Newbery Award, The Tombs of Atuan

-- 1970 Hugo Award for The Left Hand of Darkness
+- 1970 Hugo Award, The Left Hand of Darkness

-- 1969 Nebula Award for The Left Hand of Darkness
+- 1969 Nebula Award, The Left Hand of Darkness

-- 1969 Boston Globe Horn Book Award for A Wizard of Earthsea
+- 1969 Boston Globe Horn Book Award, A Wizard of Earthsea

 - 1953 Fulbright Fellowship